locustio/locust/docs/writing-a-locustfile.rst

 tasks attribute
 ---------------

-Using the @task decorator to declare tasks is a convenience, and usually the best way to do it.
-However, it's also possible to define the tasks of a User or TaskSet by setting the :py:attr:`tasks <locust.User.tasks>` attribute (using the @task decorator will actually just populate the *tasks* attribute).
+Another way to define the tasks of a User is by setting the :py:attr:`tasks <locust.User.tasks>` attribute.

-The *tasks* attribute is either a list of Task, or a *<Task : int>* dict, where Task is either a python callable or a TaskSet class (more on that below).
+The *tasks* attribute is either a list of Tasks, or a *<Task : int>* dict, where Task is either a python callable or a :ref:`TaskSet <tasksets>` class.
 If the task is a normal python function they receive a single argument which is the User instance that is executing the task.

 Here is an example of a User task declared as a normal python function: